ProteinsWebTeam/interpro-docs/docs/databases.rst

 SUPERFAMILY is a library of profile hidden Markov models that represent all proteins of known structure.
 The library is based on the SCOP classification of proteins: each model corresponds to a SCOP domain and aims to represent the entire SCOP superfamily that the domain belongs to.
-SUPERFAMILY is based at the University of Bristol, UK.
+SUPERFAMILY is based at the MRC Laboratory of Molecular Biology, Cambridge, UK.